majd/ipatool/README.md

                           (default: iPhone)
   -o, --output <output>   The destination path of the downloaded app package.
-  --log-level <log-level> The log level. (default: info) --version               Show the version.
+  --log-level <log-level> The log level. (default: info) --purchase              Obtain a license for the app if needed.
+  --version               Show the version.
   -h, --help              Show help information.
 ```